wpb911/roster/README.md

 ## Tests
-All tests are located in the test directory and this application has pass all of them successfully.
+All tests are located in the test directory and this application has passed 100% of them successfully.

 ## Questions